 Today’s Highlight || Bill Monroe’s Old Homeplace in Rosine

-The staging point for our assault on the bluegrass bonanza of Rosine, not to mention our overnight location for night 32 of the road trip, was Beaver Dam, somewhere we drove to yesterday evening after surfacing from the depths of Kentucky’s Mammoth Cave National Park some 50 miles to the southeast.
+The staging point for our assault on the bluegrass bonanza of Rosine, not to mention our overnight location for Epic US Road Trip day 32, Beaver Dam is somewhere we drove to yesterday evening after surfacing from the depths of Kentucky’s Mammoth Cave National Park some 50 miles to the southeast.

 Bill Monroe & Bluegrass Music

-As a singer, songwriter, bandleader, showman and instrumentalist, no individual is so closely identified with an American music style as William ‘Bill’ Smith Monroe (1911-1996), the Father of Bluegrass Music.
-For more than half a century, he shaped bluegrass with his forceful mandolin playing; high, lonesome singing; and mastery of his band, the Blue Grass Boys.
-In doing so, he gave older country sounds new life; gave the mandolin a new role as a lead instrument in country, pop and rock; and set standards for musicians as diverse as The Everly Brothers, Elvis Presley, George Jones and rock star Jerry Garcia.
+As a singer, songwriter, bandleader, showman and instrumentalist, no individual is so closely identified with an American music style as William ‘Bill’ Smith Monroe (1911-1996), a.k.a.
+The Father of Bluegrass Music.
+For more than half a century, he shaped bluegrass with his forceful mandolin playing, his high lonesome singing, and mastery of his band, the Blue Grass Boys.
+In doing so, he gave older country sounds new life, gave the mandolin a new role as a lead instrument in country, pop and rock, and set standards for musicians as diverse as The Everly Brothers, Elvis Presley, George Jones and rock star Jerry Garcia.

 The Old Homeplace